ssk12o/sop-site/content/sop1/lab/l2/index.en.md

 Correct the above program to eliminate the above problem.
 {{< expand "Answer" >}} You can have a dedicated global variable only for SIGUSR2, increasing of the counter of SIGUSR2 can run in handler itself it will eliminate the problem of multiple SIGUSR2 handler call in one sigsuspend.
 Modify the counter printout and it is ready. {{< /expand >}}

-## Task 4 - low level file access
+## Task 4 - low level file access and signals

 Goal:
 Modify task 3 code.
 Parent receives SIGUSR1 form child at set interval (1st parameter) and counts them.
 Additionally parent process creates a file of set (2nd parameter) amount of blocks of set size (3rd parameter) with a name given as 4th parameter.
 The content of the file is a copy of data read from /dev/urandom.
 Each block must be copied separately with sizes control.
 After each copy operation program prints the effective amount of data transferred and the amount of received signals on the stderr.
 <em>What you need to know:</em>
-- man 3p open
-- man 3p close
-- man 3p read
-- man 3p write
 - man 4 urandom
-- man 3p mknod (only open new file permissions constants)
-- macro TEMP_FAILURE_RETRY description <a href="http://www.gnu.org/software/libc/manual/html_node/Interrupted-Primitives.html">here</a>

 {{< hint info >}}
 This task has two stages.